-- d) Diabetic equipment and supplies, such as: - i) diabetic supplies including blood glucose meters, limited to \$500 every calendar year; - ii) glucose monitoring systems (GMS) such as continuous and flash type monitors subject to medical pre-authorization and reimbursed to the cost of a blood glucose meter.
-Disposable GMS supplies (used with the monitor), such as, but not limited to sensors and transmitters, are included and subject to any overall annual maximum applicable to diabetic testing and monitoring equipment and supplies; and - iii) insulin pumps; - e) Medical services, such as diagnostic tests and laboratory tests; - i) Viscosupplementation therapy limited to 3 treatments (9 injections) combined per 12 months; - f) Incontinence/Ostomy equipment, such as catheter supplies and ostomy supplies; - g) Mobility aids such as canes, crutches, walkers and wheelchairs (including batteries); - h) Standard prosthetics, such as: - i) arm, hand, leg, foot, eye, larynx, - ii) stump socks limited to 9 pairs per calendar year; - iii) post-mastectomy bra, limited to 6 every calendar year; - i) Optometric eye examinations for visual acuity performed by a licensed optometrist, ophthalmologist or physician limited to one eye exam every 24 months to a maximum of \$95.
-This benefit is available only in those provinces where eye examinations are not covered by the provincial health insurance plan: - j) Respiratory/Cardiology equipment, such as: - i) compressors, inhalant devices, tracheotomy supplies and oxygen, - ii) apnea breathing monitor, eligible for dependent children aged 2 and under; - k) Compression stockings with a pressure measurement of 15 mmhg or higher limited to 6 pairs per calendar year; - I) Wigs, for temporary or permanent hair loss as a result of a medical condition, limited to 1 per lifetime.
+- d) Diabetic equipment and supplies, such as: - i) blood glucose meters; - glucose monitoring systems (GMS) such as continuous and flash type monitors subject to medical pre-authorization and reimbursed to the cost of a blood glucose meter.
+Disposable GMS supplies (used with the monitor), such as, but not limited to sensors and transmitters, are included and subject to any overall annual maximum applicable to diabetic testing and monitoring equipment and supplies; - e) Medical services, such as diagnostic tests and laboratory tests; - i) Medical items such as viscosupplementation therapy limited to 3 treatments (9 injections) combined per 12 months; - f) Incontinence/Ostomy equipment, such as catheter supplies and ostomy supplies; - g) Mobility aids such as canes, crutches, walkers and wheelchairs (including batteries); - h) Standard prosthetics, such as: - i) arm, hand, leg, foot, eye, larynx, - ii) stump socks limited to 9 pairs per calendar year; - iii) post-mastectomy bra, limited to 6 every calendar year; - i) Optometric eye examinations for visual acuity performed by a licensed optometrist, ophthalmologist or physician limited to one exam in a 24 month period.
+This benefit is available only in those provinces where eye examinations are not covered by the provincial health insurance plan; - i) Respiratory/Cardiology equipment, such as: - i) compressors, inhalant devices, tracheotomy supplies and oxygen, - ii) apnea breathing monitor, eligible for dependent children aged 2 and under; - k) Compression stockings with a pressure measurement of 15 mmhg or higher limited to 6 pairs per calendar year; - I) Wigs, for temporary or permanent hair loss as a result of a medical condition, limited to 1 per lifetime.